Santa Cruz de La Palma

 Santa Cruz de la Palma (Spanish for Holy Cross of La Palma) is a city and a municipality on the east coast of the island of La Palma in the province of Santa Cruz de Tenerife of the Canary Islands.
 Santa Cruz de la Palma is the second-largest city (after Los Llanos de Aridane) and is the capital of the island.
 It is along an old lava flow coming from the Caldereta (small caldera), a volcano just south of the city.
+Santa Cruz de La Palma has the privilege of having the first democratically elected town hall in Spain.

 The population of the municipality is 16,330 (2013), its area is 43.38 km2.
 Around 13,000 people live within the city limits, with the remaining population residing in other settlements.

 History

 The city was founded by Alonso Fernández de Lugo on May 3, 1493.
 It was located between a river which is situated by a cave named Tedote (now Cueva de Carías, located north of the city).
 The city, originally called Villa del Apurón, served as a port that connected routes to the Americas, exporting goods from the island such as sugarcane.
 The city was sacked by pirates and was later reconstructed and fortified against future pirate attacks.
 Famous fortifications include the Castillo de Santa Catalina and Castillo de la Virgen.
 The economic crisis that affected the agriculture sector brought the greatest loss of population in the city's history, which limited its expansion and caused the population to stabilize and drop to 11,000.
 The population did not approach its original 18,000 again for the next hundred years.